-With routine travel on hold for the time being, you now have the time to plan the best trip you’ve ever taken, down to every last detail.
+With routine travel starting to become a possibility again, it's a good time to plan the best trip you’ve ever taken, down to every last detail.

 And while you’re daydreaming about where you’ll go and all you’ll get to see and do, you’re giving yourself the reward of something to really look forward to.